The D.C. Spriestersbach Dissertation Prize

 Nominees' dissertations should represent highly original work that is an unusually significant contribution to their fields.
 Subcommittees chosen by the Graduate College will review the nominations and select recipients of the prize.

 Recipients of the D.C.
-Spriestersbach Prize are honored with a $2,500 award certificate.
+Spriestersbach Prize are honored with a $2,500 award.

 Nominations for the 2023 prize should be submitted online by May 25, 2023, and must include:

-- a 3-page double-spaced dissertation summary in non-technical language, presenting the purpose, methods, and results of the research, and a clear statement of its significance within the discipline
+- A three-page, double-spaced dissertation summary in non-technical language, presenting the purpose, methods, and results of the research, and a clear statement of its significance within the discipline.

 Eligible Departments for 2023 D.C.
 Spriestersbach Dissertation Prize